-I have not been in the wedding business all that long, but even with my limited experience one thing has come up nearly every time I’m photographing the groomsmen’s “getting ready” photos.
-Almost every time I am asked the same question by the mom/dad/best man of the groom — how to pin a boutonniere!
+In my years as a wedding photographer, one thing still comes up nearly every time I’m photographing the groomsmen’s “getting ready” photos.
+Almost every time I am asked the same question by the mom/dad/best man of the groom — how do I pin a boutonniere?

 As unassuming as they seem, those little flower pins just seem to cause so much fumbling on a wedding day.
 And while I’m definitely no expert (be sure to confirm with your florist how best to pin your custom boutonniere arrangement), I did a little research and mixed it with the experiences I’ve had watching and helping with the task — all to help my future brides/grooms know just what they’re doing on the wedding day!